 You don’t need to have a strong grasp of MVCC to really understand the basics.
 It does what it’s supposed to, and works amazingly well for many workloads.

 Due to the way transaction IDs are implemented in Postgres, it’s necessary to run a routine maintenance task called vacuuming.
-Postgres will do this automatically (via autovacuum), and in most worlds it can go unnoticed.
-Usually the casual PostgreSQL user first encounters autovacuum around the time that they start seeing heavy load (especially write load) on their database.
-The internet is full of awful advice of users suggesting you should turn off autovacuum, or run it manually at low traffic times, or simply adjust its schedule to run less often.
+Postgres will do this automatically (via autovacuum), and in most worlds, it can go unnoticed.
+Usually, the casual PostgreSQL user first encounters autovacuum around the time that they start seeing heavy load (especially write load) on their database.
+The internet is full of awful advice from users suggesting you should turn off autovacuum, or run it manually at low traffic times, or simply adjust its schedule to run less often.
 To know why that’s ill-advised, you first need to understand the consequences of autovacuum not running.

 For example, let’s say we’ve got a reasonably active database, and we’ve already disabled autovacuum.
 Eventually, that database is going to reach a situation where the XID counter has reached its maximum value.
 The absolute peak is something around 2 billion, but it can be far lower than that in some situations.
 Once you’ve reached this value, the semantics of MVCC can no longer function correctly.
 As mentioned earlier, the XID counter is used to issue unique values that identify an individual transaction.
 Since there are no longer any unique XID values available to identify new transactions, the database must halt to prevent XID re-use — otherwise, transactions that occurred in the past could suddenly appear to be in the future, leading to all kinds of strange and undesirable behavior (such as deleted rows reappearing, updated rows reverting to previous states, referential integrity or constraint violations, among others.)
 To protect you from this, Postgres will stop accepting commands when there are fewer than one million transactions left before the maximum XID value is reached.

-Sentry is a very write heavy application.
-On top of that we have some very large relational tables (both in number of rows, as well as physical size on disk).
+Sentry is a very write-heavy application.
+On top of that, we have some very large relational tables (both in number of rows, as well as physical size on disk).
 Due to these concerns we’ve gone back and forth on tuning autovacuum to avoid this very situation.
 Our goal is to vacuum as aggressively as possible so that this situation should never arise.

 Unfortunately this very situation is what caused our most recent outage.

 Once Postgres kicks in its XID wraparound protection, unless you’re willing to accept data loss, your only option is to stop accepting writes and vacuum the relations.
-One piece of general advice is to stop the database and restart in single user mode, thus running vacuum in a more isolated and safe environment.
+One piece of general advice is to stop the database and restart in single-user mode, thus running vacuum in a more isolated and safe environment.

 This is where it gets a bit tricky in our situation.